The details you need to know... Frequently Asked Questions

 - Short film: 5 minutes

 The judging panel expects to be able to pick up a copy of your script and should be able to direct a fully-fledged performance from it.
 A good idea would be to refer to a professional script for a guide.
 It is important that teachers proof read the scripts before submitting.

-No, all YOH Fest live heats are a mixture of all dance & drama entries.
+No, all YOH Fest heats are a combination of dance & drama entries.

-Once we have received all the 'performance details' we can put together the live event schedules.
+Once we have received all the 'performance details' we can put together the schedules.
 You will be supplied a copy of this as early as we can prior to the event.

-All rehearsals at the live events are ‘timed’ and watched by the judging director.
+All rehearsals are ‘timed’ and watched by the judging director.